Using My Scraps

 As much as I try I can’t seem to get a post in before Friday.
-It is now 1:52am Saturday morning and I am still trying to hash out what am I going to post today.
+It is now 1:52 am Saturday morning and I am still trying to hash out what am I going to post today.
 What I wanted to talk about is SCRAPS; I mean every crafter has a bundle of leftovers that we just don’t toss.
-But specifically I wanted to talk about paper scraps.
-I looked at my bags/box of paper scraps and I said to myself “I got to put this stuff to good use other wise its just collecting dust”.
+But specifically, I wanted to talk about paper scraps.
+I looked at my bags/box of paper scraps and I said to myself “I got to put this stuff to good use otherwise it’s just collecting dust”.
 So I ruffled through it and picked some parts that might color coordinate.

-what I did next is get two stamps I didn’t want to spend hours making 10 different designs from 16 different stamps.
-Because we all do it we pull out all our stamps and by the end of it you have more stamps than scraps.
+what I did next, is get two stamps I didn’t want to spend hours making 10 different designs from 16 different stamps.
+Because we all do it we pull out all our stamps and by the end of it, you have more stamps than scraps.

 So I kept it to the following materials to make two projects:

-Inks – Scarlet & Lime from Color Box, Black Little Inkers from Hero Arts
+- Inks – Scarlet & Lime from Color Box, Black Little Inkers from Hero Arts

-Studio G – Yellow Glitter Glue
+- Studio G – Yellow Glitter Glue

-Stamps – Hot Air Balloon & Thank You very Much from Studio G
+- Stamps – Hot Air Balloon & Thank You very Much from Studio G

-Pen or pencil (just something you can mark with)
+- Pen or pencil (just something you can mark with)

-Single Hole Punch
+- Single Hole Punch

-Avery 560 Reinforcement Labels
+- Avery 560 Reinforcement Labels

-Friskers 6’ Cutting Protector
+- Friskers 6’ Cutting Protector

 The first project I made was a small “Thank You Card”.
 I mean when do you not need a thank you card?
-Anyway, I used my white scrap paper and started stamping yellow and scarlet pattern of the hot air balloon stamp.
-Since the hot air balloon is not clear cling stamp I had a bit of trouble keeping it straight.
+Anyway, I used my white scrap paper and started stamping the yellow and scarlet patterns of the hot air balloon stamp.
+Since the hot air balloon is not a clear cling stamp I had a bit of trouble keeping it straight.
 But it really didn’t matter since I was going to trim what I didn’t want.
 But a good tip is using a ruler or a thing-a-magi which I didn’t have on hand.
 I just kind of wing it.

-Once I was satisfied I chose a pattern that didn’t have the as many mistakes and cut it into a 3 x 3 card stock.
-Then I found a larger enough scrap and eye balled it, it roughly came out to be 3 ½ x 3 ½ card stock.
-I grabbed my color box inks and hit the edges with a bit of the scarlet on the edges to make the edges pop a little bit.
+Once I was satisfied I chose a pattern that didn’t have as many mistakes and cut it into a 3 x 3 card stock.
+Then I found a larger enough scrap and eyeballed it, it roughly came out to be 3 ½ x 3 ½ card stock.
+I grabbed my color box inks and hit the edges with a bit of scarlet on the edges to make the edges pop a little bit.
 The next step was a little harder since I didn’t have a lot of white I grabbed a coordinating yellow that matched the flower pattern and the yellow stamping.
 Overall I was able to muster up an 8 x 4 ½ card to place the pattern paper and the stamped image.

 Now originally I was going to leave the front blank but after I did a test strip of the greeting over the hot air balloon I really liked the outcome.
 I inked the greeting with my Hero Arts – Black and went to town.
 I then grabbed my black pen and did some foe stitching and stood back, thinking I was done I set it aside when I noticed out of the corner of my eye the glitter.
 How could I say no to the glitter!
-I started dabbing like a mad woman on each of the flower then I put a dab on the actual stamp.
+I started dabbing like a madwoman on each of the flowers then I put a dab on the actual stamp.
 I just wanted to highlight some of the key points.